Big Article on Upcoming Screening

 all the way to Colonia Juarez.

-until you see his house on the right.
-It’s at the end of
+or two until you see his house on the right.
+It’s at the

-a lizard.
-He has some loud dogs, so beep your horn if you
+his truck or a lizard.
+He has some loud dogs, so beep your

 .............

-and show you what he has for sale.
-He lived in the States
+be home and show you what he has for sale.
+He lived in the

 excellent.